-We do not mix wild hog hunters from different groups in a blind.
+We do not place wild hog hunters from different groups into a blind.

 HOG HUNTING BLINDS: Wild Hog hunts are from fully enclosed (4x8) wood blinds.
 Each blind is large enough to easily accommodate two hunters.
 Blinds have chairs, shelves, and wall hooks for hunter comfort and convenience.
 The two hunters have eyelevel, sliding windows for shooting forward or to their side.
 There is enough floor space for a small cooler to sit between the two hog hunters.
 Binds are approximately 35 yards from corn feeders that operate year round.
 At 35 yards, hunters can us a rifle or handgun with or without a scope to make a headshot possible.

 HOG HUNTS AFTER DARK: Wild hogs are nocturnal consequently, blind hunts are scheduled to start one hour before sunset and go into the night.
 Motion detectors at the feeders are connected to battery operated red flood lights.
 The red flood lights illuminate the area around the corn feeder to allow hunters to shoot wild hogs after dark.

 WILD HOGS CAN SMELL EXTREMELY WELL: Hunters must use scent cover.
 Wild hogs can smell a food source up to 5 miles away.
 Hunters will be within 50 yards of the corn feeder.
 Without scent spray to cover human odors, it is unlikely that a wild hog will approach a blind.
 Any other odors introduced into the blind area will reduce the chances of seeing a wild hog.
 For safety purposes and because of the odor, no smoking is allowed on the hunting property.